APogue/APogue.github.io/_includes/sections/protest-events.md

 </figure>

 [Figure 7](##fig:smaller-red-triangle) shows Royce Hall adorned once again with the Nazi imagery, this time on a smaller sign.
 [Figure 8](##fig:occupation-death-sign-people) and   [Figure 9](##fig:tent-endorsement-2) show the same sign
 (([Figure 5](##fig:cac-tent-propoganda-1) and [Figure 6](##fig:cac-tent-propoganda-2)) that has been displayed on CAC's Instagram page.
-Here you see, in context, the large numbers of people whose attention SJP, UC Divest, and CAC have garnered.
-The combined organizational power (and the national movement) has put orgs that had small followings at earlier rallies center stage, and they brought their symbology of hate to display along with them.
+Here you see, in context, the large number of people whose attention SJP, UC Divest, and CAC have garnered.
+The combined organizational power (and the national movement) has put orgs that had small followings at earlier rallies center stage, and from these photos it looks as though they have retained hateful imagery in their messaging nonetheless.

 "Lavie Levi, a fourth-year mathematics of computation student who is Jewish, said he felt uncomfortable and threatened by the encampment, adding that he believes some of the imagery used by the protesters – such as the red triangle and Chancellor Gene Block with horns on his head – is antisemitic.
 "I feel very uncomfortable," he said.